 Work Environment

 Even though all medical assistants belong to the same field, their experiences on the job may differ significantly based on the environment they find themselves in.
-Some work environments, for example, are extremely fast paced while some are much slower.
+Some work environments, for example, are highly fast-paced, while some are much slower.

-An example of the former is a public hospital where medical assistants are expected to be active and on the move all through their shifts.
-Administrative medical assistants in a private clinic, however, tend to fall into the latter category with much fewer tasking routines.
+An example of the former is a public hospital where medical assistants are expected to be active and on the move throughout their shifts.
+However, administrative medical assistants in a private clinic tend to fall into the latter category with much fewer tasking routines.

 There are options regarding medical assistant certification.
-You may choose between any of five different agencies.
+You may choose between any of the five different agencies.

 - Certified Medical Assistant (CMA) awarded by the American Association of Medical Assistants (AAMA)